 The bill reinstates penalties for underage possession and consumption of alcohol and cannabis, categorizing these offenses as disorderly person offenses.
-It amends Section 1 of P.L.1979, c.264 (C.2C:33-15) to establish that any person under the legal age who knowingly possesses or consumes alcoholic beverages or cannabis items in specified public areas will be guilty of a disorderly person offense, facing a minimum fine of $500.
+It amends Section 1 of P.L.1979, c.264 (C.2C:33-15) to impose a minimum fine of $500 on individuals under the legal age who knowingly possess or consume alcoholic beverages or cannabis items in specified public areas.
 The previous tiered warning system for violations has been deleted, simplifying the consequences to a direct financial penalty.
-Additionally, the bill removes various procedural protections for underage individuals, including the prohibition of arrests for underage violations and the requirement for law enforcement to provide community service referrals.
+Additionally, the bill clarifies that law enforcement procedures will no longer include written warnings or referrals to community services, further streamlining the enforcement process.

 Statutes affected: Introduced: 2C:33-15